 The nutritional value of cantaloupe is immense.
-It balance fluids and electrolytes within the body and manage the body’s heat.
+It balances fluids and electrolytes within the body and manages the body’s heat.
 The super advantages of having cantaloupe are:

 Vitamin A is critical for the growing fetus to develop healthy cognitive functions and ward off any congenital disabilities.
 It supports the growth of your baby’s heart, lungs, kidneys, eyes and bones (3).
-Muskmelon contains a good amount of vitamin A. Being rich in folic acid, it also helps prevent neural tube defects (4).
+Muskmelon contains a good amount of vitamin A. Being rich in folic acid, it also helps prevent neural tube defectsiXSevere birth abnormalities of the central nervous system that develop early during pregnancy (4).

-The amount of iron in muskmelon helps in the healthy production of hemoglobin (5).
+Being one of the iron-rich foods, muskmelon helps in the healthy production of hemoglobin (5).
 A good count of red blood cells prevents anemia in pregnant women.
-It also improves the blood flow through the uterine cavity with sufficient oxygen for the baby.
+According to the World Health Organization (WHO), in 2019, the global prevalence of anemia in women of reproductive age was 29.9% and 36.5% in pregnant women.
+It is therefore important to include iron rich foods such as muskmelon in your diet to avoid any iron-related pregnancy complications.
+Muskmelon is also known to improve the blood flow through the uterine cavity with sufficient oxygen for the baby.

 Phosphorus is essential for active muscle contractions during labor.
 It also helps in blood clotting, kidney function, nerve conduction, tissue repair and heart function.

 Muskmelons contain abundant anticoagulants, otherwise called blood thinners, which prevent the formation of blood clots.
 The clots pose the risk of blood vessels blockage, kidney failure, and heart stroke in mothers.
 Muskmelon has the right amount of anticoagulants.

 6. Fights common infections